AshutoshAgrahari/Bootstrap-Django-App/README.md

-# Bootstrap-Django-App
+# Ploly-Dash-App
-Step to implement Bootstrap theme in Django
+It will show you how to build an application using plotly Dash.